-'''

-EXEC ctx ddl.remove stopword('wk stoplist','web');

-'''
+EXEC ctx_ddl.remove_stopword('wk_stoplist','web');

 Subsequently, the stoplists of all new instances reflect the modifications made to the default stoplist.

 2. Replace the instance stoplist immediately after creating the instance:

 You must create a new user-defined stoplist.
 Log on as the owner of the instance in SQLPlus, and run the following statements: